 So Many Reasons to Love This Recipe

-This easy recipe with amazing Asian flavors is ready in just 30-minutes.
+This easy recipe with amazing Asian flavors is ready in just 30 minutes.
 The coconut milk sauce is so flavorful thanks to a sweet, sour, and salty combination that only gets better with time.
-This quick meal is great for any dinner whether it is a busy weeknight, special occasion, or part of your make-ahead cooking for the week.
+This quick meal is great for any dinner whether it is a busy weeknight, a special occasion, or part of your make-ahead cooking for the week.
 I cannot think of a better recipe for meal planning than this hearty chicken dinner.

 The recipe starts off with boneless skinless chicken thighs.
 I like to use thighs in recipes like this as they cook up quickly and stay juicy, compared to using breasts.
 The thighs will be dredged in a seasoned flour blend that uses a few spices that add a ton of flavor so the chick is far from boring.

 The base of the cream sauce is canned coconut milk.
 To add depth of flavor to the sweet milk, there are salty, sour, and spicy additions made.
 All together combined, the final result is magical.

 - Seasoned Salt

 - Black Pepper